nus-cs2113-AY2021S2/ip/README.md

 Now you have 3 tasks in the list.
 ___________________________________________
 ```
-Exception:
+Exception 1:
-* No event DESCRIPTION
+* No Event DESCRIPTION
 * Example: `event`
 * Example of expected output: